Atkinson-Lab/Post-QC/README.md

 # Post-QC
 Post variant-calling QC pipeline for orienting cohort data with a reference file.
 An additional step for merging and phasing jointly with a reference panel is also included.
 Both steps are implemented as automated scripts that can be called with bash.
 The main code is in bash, optimized for a module-based system (such as Lisa), but can be quickly modified for use in most environments.
 Subscripts are in python.

-Usage:

-Lauch step 1:

-sh CohortDataQC_final.sh <pink binary file stem>.
-     Output is suffixed with .QCed

-Launch step 2:

-sh CohortDataQC_mergephase.sh <plink binary file stem>.
-     output is in haps/sample format from SHAPEIT2